phac-nml/bioCanon/README.md

 ## Acknowledgments

-* James Robertson and Justin Schonfeld for their help in the development
+* Genevieve Labbe and Shannon Eagle for testing.